SandersTDavid/Kitchen-Management-Tool/README.md

 E-training – Web application to help with the initial stages of training a chef

-To view the website application please visit https://icanprep.com/
+To view the website application please visit the provided link
 Requirements: Up to date Chrome browser and screen size of 10" or more.

 Alternatively use these instructions: